okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 | `mode`      | String | Indicates if you want to force enable/disable a feature.
 Possible value: `force` |

+> Note: If `mode=force` and the `lifecycle` is `enable` in the request, then the Feature will be enabled along with all its self-service dependencies.
+ Otherwise, if the Feature has dependencies that need to be enabled before the Feature is enabled, an error is returned.

-> Note: If `mode=force` is included in the request, then the Feature will be enabled/disabled along with all its self-service dependencies/dependents.
-Otherwise, if the Feature has dependencies that need to be enabled before the Feature is enabled (or dependents that need to be disabled before the Feature is disabled), an error is returned.
+ > Note: If `mode=force` and the `lifecycle` is `disable` in the request, then the Feature will be disabled along with all its self-service dependents.
+ Otherwise, if the Feature has dependents that need to be disabled before the Feature is disabled, an error is returned.

+ > Note: If the request is for a non-preview cell, updating a `BETA` feature will return an error.

+ > Note: If the request is for a `CLOSED BETA`.
+Enable request will return an error.

 #### Request Body